 Visit the Study Options page for more information about noncredit and general credit status.

-- ID cards—certificate students: Most certificate students are entitled to receive The New School’s plastic photo ID, the newcard.
-Students can obtain this card in person at Campus Card Services by displaying a form of government-issued ID, like a driver’s license or passport.
+- ID cards for certificate students: Most certificate students are entitled to receive The New School's plastic photo ID, the newcard.
+Students can obtain this card in person at Campus Card Services by displaying a form of government-issued ID, like a driver's license or passport.
 This card should be kept permanently.

-- ID cards—online students: Long-distance learners can request a non-photo version of this card.
+- ID cards for online students: Long-distance learners can request a non-photo version of this card.
 For more information, including hours and location, visit the Campus Card Services website.

 Please retain your course schedule, receipt, and temporary ID card and bring them with you when you come to class (you will be required to show proof for admission).
 You will also need these documents to process adds, drops, and refunds.
 If you have not received your class schedule by the day your course begins, or if you have lost or forgotten it, you can still be admitted to class provided that your name appears on the instructor's roster.

 Adds, Drops, Withdrawals, and Refunds

 Deadlines for adds, drops, withdrawals, and refunds can be found on the Registrar's Office website.
 Students are responsible for meeting deadlines.

 Each certificate program has its own admission and/or application process that precedes registration.
 Before registering for certificate status in a particular program, visit the program site.
 Get more information on each of our certificate programs.